geraintluff/tv4/README.md

 ##### getSchemaMap()

-Return a shallow copy of the schema cache, mapping schema document uri's to schema objects.
+Return a shallow copy of the schema cache, mapping schema document URIs to schema objects.

 ````
 var map = tv4.getSchemaMap();